 The second question that you should be ideally asking your potential property mentor is what mistakes and lessons they have learnt in their property journey or while building their property portfolio.

-For myself, personally, we have been investing for about 10+ years in property and the one key mistake I have made while building our property portfolio has been based around discount typically.
+For myself, personally, we have been investing for about 10+ years in property and the one key mistake I have made while building our property portfolio has been based on discount typically.
 To help explain that when I first started in property the very first couple of deals we looked at we focussed primarily on buying at discount so we ignored rental yield, location to some extent and bought just because it had a very good, on paper, what looked like a good discount.
 The problem with that is that you could end up buying property that over the long term don’t perform as you quite hoped.
 Maybe they don’t have the right kind of profile, or might have more void periods or arrears because of the location of the property or it may be harder to sell.

 So the one lesson that I can give or a piece of advice from lessons we have learnt is don’t just rely on the property discount.
 I’ve seen many deals out there that are sold on discount alone.
 They might pretend or they show you they have discounts of 15, 20 or 25% but may struggle to back that up with comparisons.
 You want to make sure that you pick a property that has very strong market comparables; that’s both sold prices and other market prices.
 We also recommend looking at seven different key criteria when it comes to looking at buying your next investment properties.
 This is called our seven golden rules and I will give you a link below this video so you can see what that covers.
 So that’s everything, not just discount all the way through to rental yield, location, tenant profile and a few other key aspects as well.
 So take away from that is – don’t just buy on property discount alone.